GraphQLSwift/GraphQL/README.md

 This repo only contains the core GraphQL implementation.
 For a better experience when creating your GraphQL schema use [Graphiti](https://github.com/GraphQLSwift/Graphiti).

-**Graphiti** is a Swift library for building GraphQL schemas safely and easily.

 ## License